 If your organization uses cataloging software such as CKAN, or works with other organizations that do, you can federate your hub site's data catalog.
 Your CKAN instance must be properly configured to support data harvesting.
 First, install and configure two extensions that are developed and maintained by the CKAN team and used by Data.gov and others to harvest datasets: the CKAN Harvesting extension and the CKAN DCAT extension.

-After confirming that these extensions are installed, ensure that you have the Harvester Gather_Consumer and Fetch_Consumer services running as background services.
+Confirm that these extensions are installed and then ensure that you have the Harvester Gather_Consumer and Fetch_Consumer services running as background services.
 Consult CKAN documentation for details.

 Harvest the ArcGIS Hub catalog